bayraktarulku/bayraktarulku/README.md

 ### Hi there 👋
 I'm Ülkü.
 A passionate backend developer from Turkey
 - 🔭 I’m currently working on moneytolia
-- 🌱 I’m currently learning Data processing
+- 🌱 I’m currently learning data processing
 - 💬 Ask me about python, vue
 - 📫 How to reach me ulkubayraktar@gmail.com
 <!--